 Having a single project sponsor makes it easy to consolidate information and speed up decision-making.
 Having more than one project sponsor, on the other hand, may cause a "too many cooks in the kitchen" scenario.

-When you approach the project sponsor conversation with your client, be sure to have one or two of your top choices from their team in mind.
-Include trustworthy people on your list who you and your office already have a good rapport with.
-Ideally, they’d also have a clear understanding of how your team works and what projects like these usually entail.
+When you start the project sponsorship conversation with your client, be sure to have one or two of your top choices from their team in mind.
+Include engaged, trustworthy, and communicative people you and your team already have a good rapport with.

 What is a project sponsor role on the project?